paldip0433/neyman-survey-fieldwork-optimization/README.md

 ---

-## What This Project Demonstrates
+# What This Project Demonstrates

-This project connects two different decision layers:
+This project connects two decision layers.

-### Statistical layer
+### Statistical Layer

-**Neyman allocation**

-determines how many observations should ideally be collected from each stratum.
+**Neyman allocation** determines how many observations should ideally be collected from each stratum.

-### Operations-research layer
+### Operations Research Layer

-**Minimum-cost network flow / integer linear programming**

-determines how field teams should be assigned to achieve those targets under operational constraints.
+**Minimum-cost network flow / integer linear programming** determines how field teams should be assigned to achieve those targets under operational constraints.

-The combined model therefore balances:
+The combined model balances:

-**Statistical Accuracy**  ↔  **Fieldwork Cost**
+$$
+\boxed{\text{Statistical Accuracy}}
+\quad\longleftrightarrow\quad
+\boxed{\text{Fieldwork Cost}}
+$$

 rather than treating sampling design and field operations as separate problems.

 ---

-## Limitations
+# Limitations

-The current experiment is deliberately based on synthetic data and simplified operational assumptions.
+The current experiment uses synthetic data and simplified operational assumptions.

 In particular:

 - team–stratum costs are constructed using a baseline cost and team-specific efficiency factors;
 - team capacities are fixed;
-- the current model does not explicitly include travel routes between individual respondents;
+- individual respondent routing is not explicitly modeled;
 - interviewer availability is represented through aggregate capacity;
 - the flexible model uses an absolute-deviation penalty from Neyman targets.